Competitor Research

 Identify Gaps In the Market

-Once the competitor research has been completed, it’s all about how to put it into action.
+Once the competitor research is complete, it’s all about how to implement it.
 Ideally, gaps will be found in the market that can be exploited.

 Plan for the Future